imanbj/Hadamard-m2/README.md

 # Hadamard-m2
-This the package for computing the Hadamard products of varieties
+This package computes the Hadamard products of varieties